 4. New stabilization measures are not allowed except to protect or support an existing primary structure and permitted shoreline use, as necessary for human safety, for the restoration of ecological functions, or for hazardous substance remediation pursuant to Chapter 70.105D RCW.
-The construction of a bulkhead for the primary purpose of retaining or creating dry land is prohibited.
+The construction of a bulkhead for the primary purpose of retaining or creating dry land that is not specifically authorized as a part of the permit is prohibited.
 5. New or replacement structural shoreline stabilization measures are allowed on Catherine Creek and Little Pilchuck Creek shorelines for necessary flood hazard reduction provided that all feasible steps are taken to minimize adverse impacts to the natural environment.
 The structures must be in conformance with a City-approved flood hazard reduction program.
-6. New or enlarged (e.g., increase in height, width, length or depth) structural shoreline stabilization measures, including repairs that enlarge the structure by more than 10-percent, for a primary structure or residence and permitted shoreline use should not be allowed unless there is conclusive evidence, documented by a geotechnical analysis (see definition in Chapter 6 and subsection c.8, below), that the structure is in danger from shoreline erosion caused by currents, waves, or boat wakes per WAC 173-26-231(3)(B).
+6. New or enlarged (e.g., increase in height, width, length or depth) structural shoreline stabilization measures, including repairs that enlarge the structure by more than 10 percent, for a primary structure or residence and permitted shoreline use shall should not be allowed unless there is conclusive evidence, documented by a geotechnical analysis (see definition in Chapter 6 and subsection c.8, below), that the structure is in danger from shoreline erosion caused by currents, waves, or boat wakes per WAC 4173-26-231(3)(B).
 Normal sloughing, erosion of steep bluffs, or shoreline erosion itself, without a scientific or geotechnical analysis by a licensed geotechnical engineer or related licensed professional, is not demonstration of need.
-7. Hard structural shoreline stabilization measures, such as bulkheads, are not allowed unless the applicant can demonstrate through a geotechnical analysis that soft structural measures such as vegetation or beach enhancement, or nonstructural measures, such as additional building setbacks, are not feasible to mitigate the danger from wave action and erosion.
-8. Geotechnical reports prepared pursuant to this section must demonstrate that erosion rates projected within three years would result in damage to an existing primary structure.
-The report must also evaluate on-site drainage issues and address drainage problems away from the shoreline edge before considering structural shoreline stabilization.
-The project design and analysis must also evaluate vegetation enhancement and low impact development measures as a means of reducing undesirable erosion.
+7. An existing shoreline stabilization structure may be replaced with a similar structure if there is a demonstrated need to protect principal uses or structures from erosion caused by currents, tidal action, or waves. - The replacement structure should be designed, located, sized, and constructed to assure no net loss of ecological functions. - Replacement walls or bulkheads shall not encroach waterward of the ordinary high water mark or existing structure unless the residence was occupied prior to